 - You can see which change labels the object belongs to on the Change labelstag.
 Here you can assign a new or an existing change label to the object and its dependent objects.
-For more information about working with change labels, see the One Identity Manager Operational Guide. - On the Export tab, you can export the object in the One Identity Manager-internal transfer format.
+For more information about working with change labels, see the One Identity Manager Operational Guide. - On the Export tab you can export the object in One Identity Manager's own transfer format or generate SQL statements.